gonzalobrunoldis/Personal_Projects/00. Predictive Modeling/Classification Models/Titanic - Passenger Survival Prediction/Readme.md

 ## Quick Intro

 This was my first ML project.
-This is a very beginner-friendly projects, and there are some astounding notebooks uploaded on Kaggle that are very clear and understandable.
+This is a very beginner-friendly project, and there are some astounding notebooks uploaded on Kaggle that are very clear and understandable.
 The aim was to grasp the structure of a Data Science projects, and familirize myself with coding and performing EDA, as well as predicting a target variable.

 ## Problem statement